desmodev/desmodev.github.io/_posts/2022-11-01-some-style-considerations.md

 ---
 layout: post
 title: Some style considerations
-description: Preparing to submit
+description: For those about to engage an editor (or about to embark on their thesis journey), a few points are worth considering with regard to style.
-tags: thesis dissertation
+tags: thesis writing style
-categories: reference
+categories:
 ---

 Writing is different to putting a thesis together.
 Even a person with decades of writing experience may be unfamiliar with the conventions of academic writing.